giuseppevignanello/meme-generator/README.md

 with an axios api call to https://api.imgflip.com/get_memes it is possibile get a random meme img usign the input field the text appear on the image

+Modify the font size and move the text

 ## Feature Feature

-- modify the font size and move the text
-- download the final meme
+Download the final meme

 Made for education purpouse